ComposableFi/composable/docs/docs/developer-guides/oracle-set-up-guide.md

 By default, price-feed runs on localhost, port 3001.

-Currently only the price for KSM is supported, which can be accessed using the following link.
+Currently, the only assets supported for retrieving prices is KSM & DOT (corresponding to asset id's of 4 & 6 respectively), which can be accessed using the following link.

 [http://127.0.0.1:3001/price/4](http://127.0.0.1:3001/price/4)